fledge-iot/fledge/docs/07_admin/02_RESTadmin.rst

 **Request Payload**

-The request payload is a JSON object with the audit trail entry minus the timestamp..
+The request payload is a JSON object with the audit trail entry minus the timestamp.

 +-----------+-----------+-----------------------------------------------+---------------------------+
 | Name      | Type      | Description                                   | Example                   |